intelpro/Block-Pose-Estimation/README.md

 # Block Pose Estimation

-This repository was developed for robotic hand manipulation operation Intelligence testing.
+This repository was developed for robotic manipulation operation testing.
 This code has been tested under Ubuntu 16.04 and ROS Kinetic.
 Please remember that this is on-going code which is subject to changes in the future.

 **Authors**: Taewoo Kim(KAIST visual Intelligence Lab.)